rickkas7/test-docs/src/content/tools/python.md

 ## Connect (USB)

 This project is intended for development, testing, and experimentation.
-For this reason, the device must be connected to USB to this computer to use this tool in order to upload Python scripts, view debug logs, and view Python output at this time.
+For this reason, the device must be connected to USB to this computer to use this tool in order to view debug logs and view Python output at this time.
+Sending scripts by USB instead of OTA also conserves data operations.

 {{> python-connect}}

 ## Connect (OTA)

 Some operations are possible through the Particle cloud, as well.
-You can select a device in your sandbox account here to enable this feature if logged in (above).
-This will consume data operations.
+You can select a device in your sandbox account here to enable this feature if logged in.

 {{> python-device}}